An Easy Dog: Learned Helplessness in Racing Industry Greyhounds

 While tough guy and bad girl humans move freely among us promoting wolf pack methods, The Association of Professional Dog Trainers offers some beautiful facts to counter those antiquated approaches.
 The reality is that in nature, not even wolves are dominated by aggressive “Alpha” figures—in fact, there is very little aggression or fighting for dominance among wolves in nature.
 Those who are not yet ready to give up the Alpha attachment and their reliance on dominance may want to consider the fact that using the term “dominant” to describe a dog is incorrect usage: “Dominance is not a personality trait.
 Dominance is primarily a descriptive term for relationships between pairs of individuals” and moreover, “the use of the expression ‘dominant dog’ is meaningless since ‘dominance’ can apply only to a relationship between individuals.”
 Furthermore, this presumed dominance “is not achieved through force or coercion but through one member of the relationship deferring to the other peacefully.”
 This relationship dynamic is often fluid in households, with dogs congenially exchanging status depending on the item, situation, etc.

-Approaching greyhounds’ training, handling, or even day to day exchanges via “Alpha,” “dominance,” or misunderstood “pack” mentality–because these belief systems by nature are not R+ systems—therefore also increases the risk ofinstalling Learned Helplessness in your dog(s).
+Approaching greyhounds’ training, handling, or even day to day exchanges via “Alpha,” “dominance,” or misunderstood “pack” mentality–because these belief systems by nature are not R+ systems—therefore also increases the risk of installing Learned Helplessness in your dog(s).
 This alone should be enough reason to forget the word Alpha, forget about pack theories, give up attachment to “dominance,” and stop making the dogs shoulder all the associated baggage.
 If you need another reason, I submit this: The most common things people say they love about their greyhounds are their ease and gentleness, as mentioned previously.
 Are your greyhounds also loving?
 Do they bring you happiness?
 If your hounds bring ease, gentleness, love, or happiness to your life, isn’t that alone an unequivocal reason for you to do the same for them?
 Greyhound guardians who truly care about their dogs are right this minute issuing a unified “of course.”

 There’s a very easy way to get started on a better path for these dogs, and it does not matter whether you are anti-racing or pro-racing—anyone who is honest in claiming s/he loves these dogs can start right now.
 Your very easy way to get started is by just not doing something: Not using “dominance.”
 Not using harsh treatment/training.
 Not using tightening, pinching, choking, shocking collars or other aversive equipment.
 Not using “corrections.”
 Not scolding, squirting, tail yanking, leash jerking, kicking, hitting, or whatever else hurts, scares, intimidates, or forces a dog.
-Just think about how easy it is to not do all of these draining, soul-crushing things.
+Just think about how easy it is to not do any of this draining, soul-crushing behavior.

 And then, how very freeing, to just give your greyhounds the kindness of force-free, pain-free, intimidation-free lives, just as they give you kindness every day.

 As the sole guardians of our companion animals, we humans are responsible for their well-being.
 These responsibilities include ensuring they enjoy as much freedom as is safe to express who they are as individuals and what they need, as well as ensuring that they feel safe, are taught without fear, force, pain, or intimidation, and are stable, happy, and reasonably equipped to manage day-to-day life in what can sometimes be a pretty scary world.
 This is work, but also lightness and dignity for them and us in accomplishing this balance of freedom (theirs) and responsibility (ours).
 Dignity can be restored to misunderstood greyhounds.
-I won’t say the entire task will be easy, but if you’ve come this far in your journey for these dogs, you are capable—and they are ready.
+I won’t say the entire task will be easy, but if you’ve come this far in your journey for these dogs, you are capable.
+And they are ready.

 *Poor treatment does not necessarily mean abuse; it can mean something as simple as ignoring a dog who wants to cuddle or play